trustytrojan/yt-api/README.md

 # yt-api

 An HTTP API that provides YouTube search results and audio/video downloads.
+Built on [Express](https://expressjs.com/), but I'm looking into porting this to a lighter framework like [Hono](https://hono.dev/).

 Currently can run on both Node.js and Deno runtimes, with tests available for both.